6 Easy Steps to Create Cash Budget for Your Business

 4. The Ending Balance For The Previous Month Must Be The Beginning Balance For The Next Month

 One fundamental rule in making a cash budget is to include the ending balance for the previous month as the beginning balance for the next month.
 Each month, you may have to add more items to the analysis as your business grows.
-In order for your business to run well, you have to decide the minimum ending balance that your company must have each month.
+In order for your business to run well, you have to determine your target minimum cash balance that your company must have each month.
 You can then devise ways in which you can maintain a minimum surplus every month.

 5. If The Cash Flow Turns Negative, You Will Have To Borrow Money